South Pacific College Of Natural Medicine

 Final Year Fees Free

-If you are starting tertiary study for the first time you may be eligible for Fees Free funding after you complete your first eligible qualification or programme.
-For more information on the eligibility requirements and when it is best to apply for Fees Free, visit Inland Revenue – Fees Free.
+If starting tertiary study for the first time, students may be eligible for Fees Free funding after they complete their first eligible qualification or programme.
+The final year of study must start on or after 1 January 2025.

 Fee Protection and Refunds